 The other project is just beginning but is very exciting.
 There are naturally occurring die-offs of cheatgrass in the Western United States.
 Nobody knows who is causing these die offs.
 We want to figure out if pathogens are involved and how to use these organisms to eliminate cheatgrass and facilitate restoration to native plant communities.

 The research work will involve basic microbiology skills (aseptic techniques, making various types of agars, isolation of fungus, and inoculation experiments) as well as seed germination experiments and collecting samples in the field.
-Preference will be given to students who have completed BIOL 102 and BIOL 201.
+Preference will be given to students who have completed Ecology (BIOL 102 or 206).
 Please contact Dr. Beckstead, if you have an interest in working on these projects.

-Dr. Bertagnolli is not accepting new students for Summer 2014.
+Dr. Bertagnolli is not accepting NEW students for Summer of 2015.